 The associated gains or losses that were recognized in other comprehensive income are reclassified from equity to profit or loss as a reclassification adjustment in the line item relating to the hedged item in the same period in which the hedged item affects profit or loss.
-If a hedge of a forecasted transaction subsequently results in the recognized in other comprehensive income are removed from equity and included in the initial cost of the non-financial asset or non-financial liability.
+If a hedge of a forecasted transaction subsequently results in the recognition of a non-financial asset or a non-financial liability, the associated gains and losses that were recognized in other comprehensive income are removed from equity and included in the initial cost of the non-financial asset or non-financial liability.